Michael Caine lambasts claim his 1960s film inspires terrorism

 Alongside Zulu, war film The Dam Busters was also named by Shawcross as well as political sitcoms Yes Minister and The Thick of It.
 The complete works of William Shakespeare were flagged, too.

-The Times reports Caine, who turns 90 on Tuesday (14 March), as saying he does not agree with Zulu’s placement, calling it the “biggest load of bulls***”.
+Caine, who turns 90 on Tuesday (14 March), condemned Zulu’s placement to The Spectator, calling it the “biggest load of bulls***”.

-The actor also said he has no career regrets, stating: “There are no films I wish I hadn’t made.
+The actor said in the new interview he has no career regrets, stating: “There are no films I wish I hadn’t made.
 I got paid for all of them.”

 Caine also explained why he decided to enter the acting profession, stating: “I became an actor because I wanted to kiss a girl, and I got to kiss all of them, so I thought it a good profession.”